JagynX/DeepSeek_ChromeExtension_DownloadTextBlock/README.md

 0.Dowwnload code zip or like repository

-1. Go to page in chrome:
+1. Go to page in chrome or open manage extension: chrome://extensions/
-chrome://extensions/